robbiekruszynski/SolAR_mob/README.md

 - **Solana Wallet Integration**: Seamless wallet connection using Solana Mobile Stack
 - **NFT Minting**: Mint unique NFTs when you discover treasures
 - **BONK Integration**: Earn BONK tokens for finding treasures
+- **Leaderboard System**: Compete with other players and track your progress
 - **Cross-Platform**: Works on both iOS and Android

 ## 🏗️ Tech Stack